‘KUWTK’ Reveals Footage Of Kim Kardashian Reacting To Kanye’s Breakdown: ‘Don’t Scare Me!’

 The latest KUWTK episode also showed that Kimye discussed Kanye West’s cancellation of his Sacramento gig and the two decided that it would be best for him to take some time off from touring.

-But that apparently wasn’t enough for Kanye West to overcome all of the stress, the major part of which many believe came from dealing with his wife Kim Kardashian’s traumatic robbery experience.
+However, that apparently wasn’t enough for Kanye West to overcome all of the stress, the major part of which many believe came from dealing with his wife Kim Kardashian’s traumatic robbery experience.

-Sunday’s episode of KUWTK showed Kim Kardashian attending a New York City event honoring her late father Robert Kardashian, when Kim K received a troubling phone call – allegedly from Kanye West.
+Sunday’s episode of KUWTK showed Kim Kardashian attending a New York City event honoring her late father, Robert Kardashian, when Kim K received a troubling phone call – allegedly from Kanye West.

 During her conversation on the phone, Kim Kardashian is seen crying and telling Kanye West “don’t scare me, please.”